 - Proof of Assets.
 At this time, you’ll need to print bank statements that show, in no uncertain terms, you have the money to cover the down payment and closing costs.
 The amount of your down payment will depend on your loan.
 Under an FHA loan, you need only pay 3.5% of the cost of the home.
 Under a conventional loan, you’ll need to supply anywhere from 5% to 20% of the total.
 Since your down payment can vary drastically, the pre-qualification process may give you an idea of how much to save up before pre-approval.

 - Employment Verification.
 While pay stubs are helpful, they don’t prove you’re employed.
 Most lenders will be interested in calling your employer to verify you have a job and to clarify how much you earn.
 After the crash in 2008, lenders are wary of awarding mortgages to those without stable employment.
 If you’re self-employed, a significant amount of additional paperwork will be required to outline your income and business prospects.

 - Additional Documentation.
 Finally, you’ll need a series of general documentation, including your driver’s license, social security card, and signature on a letter of approval to conduct a credit check.
 To keep the process straightforward, bring any documentation you feel could help prove your stability, value, and assets.

 What to bring to get preapproved for a home loan

 Now that you understand what a pre-approval is, the next step is to learn how to get one of your own.
 To that end, we’ve listed out the steps in this process for you below:

 1. Gather your financial documents

-Since getting a pre-approval hinges on the lender being able to vet your financial situation, you’re going to need to provide them with some financial documentation.
+Since getting pre-approval hinges on the lender being able to vet your financial situation, you will need to provide them with the financial documentation mentioned above.
 In particular, you will need the following documents: